Semilocal Milnor K-theory: Concluding remarks

 \section{Concluding remarks}

 In contrast with motivic cohomology with mod 2 coefficients, we show in this section that semilocal Milnor $K$-theory groups with $\mathbb Z/2$-coefficients $\wh{K}^M_{n,*}(k,\mathbb Z/2)$ are zero for any $n>1$ (see Definition~\ref{maindef}).
 This is another property of semilocal Milnor $K$-theory distinguishing it with the classical Milnor $K$-theory/motivic cohomology of fields.
+This also distinguishes semilocal Milnor $K$-theory with relative Milnor $K$-theory in the sense of Levine~\cite{L92}.
 More precisely, we have the following

 \begin{thm} For any infinite perfect field $k$ and any $n>1$ the $n$-th semilocal Milnor $K$-theory complex with $\mathbb Z/2$-coefficients $\cc K_n^M(\wh{\Delta}_k^\bullet)\otimes\bb Z/2$ is acyclic or, equivalently, the semilocal Milnor $K$-theory groups with $\mathbb Z/2$-coefficients $\wh{K}^M_{n,*}(k,\mathbb Z/2)$ are zero. \end{thm}